 The Group's corporate governance framework supports the way Standard Life applies the principles of good governance in the UK Corporate Governance Code issued by the Financial Reporting Council.
-Standard Life International is also subject to the Corporate Governance Code for Credit Institutions and Insurance Undertakings issued by the CBI.
+Standard Life International is also subject to the Corporate Governance Code for Insurance Undertakings 2015 issued by the CBI.
+Standard Life International is not designated as a High Impact designated insurance undertakings and is therefore not required to comply with the additional requirements for High impact designated insurance undertakings.

-Standard Life International's external auditor is PricewaterhouseCoopers LLP, One Spencer Dock, North Wall Quay, Dublin 1.
+Standard Life International's external auditor is KPMG Ireland, Chartered Accountants and Statutory Audit Firm, 1 Harbourmaster Place, IFSC, Dublin 1.